Home Electrification and Appliance Rebates (HEAR)

 If you'd like to be notified when the rebate program in your state launches, just subscribe to our email list.
 (Our policy team is tracking state rollouts so closely they're practically sleeping in shifts.)

-Continue reading to learn what we know so far about income eligibility, home upgrades, and how much you might save.
+Continue reading to learn more about income eligibility, home upgrades, and how much you could save.

 These rebates can only be made available to low- and moderate-income households.
 Exact income thresholds and household criteria will be decided on a state-by-state basis.